 Given that the same actor played DuPont in Equilibrium and Robert the Bruce in Braveheart (both under a lot less makeup), he is clearly capable of turning in a subtle performance.
 Given what he had to work with, he must've just decided to pop some E and go Looney Tunes.

-While we're still on the subject of Highlander, The Guardian acts ludicrously over the top in every scene he's in in Highlander The Source.
+The Guardian acts ludicrously over the top in every scene he's in in Highlander The Source.
 As Spoony pointed out, every word out of his mouth is a wisecrack.

 A recurring joke has been that the Ocean's Trilogy was simply an excuse for George Clooney and Brad Pitt to get together and have some fun with all their friends regardless of whether or not the movies were any good.
 Surprisingly, they are pretty decent.